 Vitoria-Gasteiz is the capital of the Basque Country; where the Parliament, the Government and the home of the Basque President reside.
-It is best known for being the only Global Green City in Spain since 2019, for its sustainability and commitment to the environment.
+But the most important thing to know, before taking a custom tour of Vitoria-Gasteiz, is best known for being the only Global Green City in Spain since 2019, for its sustainability and commitment to the environment.
 In 2012 it was Europe Green Capital for its sustainable initiatives in the environmental, social, cultural and economic fields, and in 2016 it has obtained the international certification “Biosphere Responsible Tourism” as a sustainable tourist destination, being the only Basque municipality that holds it.

 The streets of the Medieval Almond still maintain its old layout and remains of its defensive wall.
 Their stories, palaces, the Cathedral of Santa Maria and the churches of San Miguel, San Pedro and San Vicente, their social and cultural life …have inspired writers such as Victor Hugo or Ken Follet, and some filmmakers.
 Every September a Medieval Market is held in its streets with merchants dressed as in those times; where you can live a travel on time.
 It also hosts the Playing Cards Museum, one of the top 5 in the world.
 The current design of Spanish cards was created in Vitoria-Gasteiz and most of the Fournier decks of Poker and Bridge that are mainly used in Las Vegas and the world are also manufactured here.